UKHomeOfficeForms/hof/docs/configuration.md

 - `protocol`: Defaults to 'http'.
 - `env`: Can be used to switch contexts.
 Defaults to 'development'.
 - `gaTagId`: Google analytics tag.
+- `loglevel`: Defaults to `info`.
+Logger is bound to the request object, accessible on every request.
 - `redis.port`: Defaults to '6379'.
 - `redis.host`: Defaults '127.0.0.1'.
 - `session.ttl`: The session timeout in milliseconds.
 Defaults to `1800` (ms).